 - Cilantro for garnish

-- Make the sauce: In a blender add the garlic, ginger, tomato sauce, coconut milk, water, cashews, curry powder, turmeric and garam masala.
+- Make the sauce: In a blender add the garlic, ginger, tomato sauce, coconut milk, cashews (if using), water, curry powder, turmeric and garam masala.
 Blend until smooth.
 Don’t bother to taste it at this point, the flavors will be sharp but will mellow once cooked.

 - Pour the sauce into the pot along with the turnips and sweet potatoes.
-Bring to a boil, turn down and simmer for 15-20 minutes, stirring occasionally, until sweet potatoes are beginning to get soft.
+Bring to a boil, turn down and low simmer for 10 minutes, until sweet potatoes are beginning to get soft.
 Stir frequently to prevent burning.

 - Add cauliflower and zucchini.
 Let cook 3-5 minutes until vegetables are tender.